surfaceowl/venv_fix_pip_upgrade/README.md

 Drats!
 Sounds scary, but luckily, [this post](https://powershell.org/forums/topic/is-it-possible-to-enable-tls-1-2-as-default-in-powershell/) shows us this is merely an issue with old windows TLS settings not being secure enough for what the Python Software Foundation is using... this is an easy fix.
 1- There is a PowerShell command we can use to temporarily upgrade the TLS version that PowerShell is using behinds the scenes.
 Paste the command into your PowerShell terminal and hit enter:  [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.SecurityProtocolType]::Tls12;

-2- Nothing visible happens except PowerShell moves down one command prompt.
+2- Nothing visible happens except Windows Command Prompt or PowerShell moves down one command prompt.
 Next:

-3- Paste the first part of the curl command into Powershell:  ` curl https://bootstrap.pypa.io/get-pip.py` (everything before the "-o")
+3- Navigate to the root folder of your project, and paste the entire curl command into PowerShell:  `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` (everything before the "-o")

-4- PowerShell with download the get-pip.py file
+4- Windows will download the get-pip.py file

-5- From PowerShell, run get-pip.py with the version number you want (e.g. 18.1):  python get-pip.py pip==18.1
+5- From PowerShell, run get-pip.py with the version number you want (e.g. 18.1), with this command: `python get-pip.py pip==18.1`:
-...and you should see
+...and you should see:
 ```
 (venv) > python get-pip.py pip==18.1
 Collecting pip==18.1